Ragenose/t2ee/doc/code_quality_review.md

 ## Architecture

-The design pattern used for both front-end and backend is the module.
+The design pattern used for both front-end and backend is the **module**.
 The module pattern is to organize code into components that accomplish a particular function.

 ### Backend